 University data shall be safeguarded to ensure its confidentiality, integrity, reliability and availability.

 All confidential data connected with an individual's name shall be stored securely on physically secured storage devices or media and displayed in an encrypted or otherwise obscured manner.
 Confidential data will be disclosed in full only to specifically authorized individuals as needed to conduct business functions of the University.

 Non-public University data shall be stored or transported on portable devices/media (laptops/tablets, USB drives, CD-ROM, DVD, etc.) only as required to conduct University business functions.
 Where necessary to store or transport such data on a portable device/medium, they should be protected from disclosure in the event of device/media loss using commercially reasonable business practices such as device locks or data encryption.

 Non-public University data must be protected during network transmission according to commercially reasonable business practices such as secure transport mechanisms or data encryption.

 Individual WSU employees and agents are responsible for accessing and implementing security software and tools the University makes available.
-A department or individual employee may substitute software or tools which provide a level of security equal to or greater than those provided by the University, so long as the department or individual employee has obtained all necessary licenses for such use.
+A department or individual employee may substitute software or tools that provide a level of security equal to or greater than those provided by the University, so long as the department or individual employee has obtained all necessary licenses for such use.

 All security incidents or suspected incidents involving a computer containing University confidential or personally-identifiable information must be reported immediately to the Information Technology Services (ITS) Network Operations Center at 509-335-4949.